TABULA: Tangibles auf Multitouch-Tischen in der Informatiklehre (2016–2019)

 Germany currently lacks more than 40.000 trained IT professionals.
 Beyond that, virtually every modern job requires some understanding of digital tools and methods.
 These challenges require us to educate more people in computer science.
 However, computer science is a highly abstract topic, even compared to many other scientific areas.
 Studies have shown that these concepts are perceived as complex and difficult to learn.

-The TABULA project aims to make these concepts more tangible, by creating learning systems with tangible interaction.
+The TABULA project aimed to make these concepts more tangible, by creating learning systems with tangible interaction.
 Tangible interaction can improve users' mental models, cognitive processes, and procedural knowledge.
 This does not only increase users' ability to learn, but also their motivation to learn difficult concepts.
 These systems will help users to learn abstract concepts in theoretical computer science.
 Our sample applications include teaching the concept of flow-based programming.

 - Prof. Jan Borchers, Christian Cherek, Simon Voelker (Human-Computer Interaction Center, RWTH Aachen University) - project coordination